 Since 1880, Guelph Water Services has been providing safe, reliable, cost-effective production and delivery of consistently high-quality water – from source to your home’s tap!
 And now, get Guelph water on the go!
 Take your water bottle with you and fill up at the Guelph Water Wagon at outdoor community events throughout the city in the summer months.
-Or look for the Blue W at city facilities and businesses around town to fill up your water bottle free of charge!
+Or visit Blue W City facilities and businesses around town to fill up your water bottle free of charge!

 To increase the availability to Guelph’s tap water and reduce waste generated from disposable water bottles sold or served at special events, the Guelph Water Wagon is available for large, outdoor community events that are open to the public.
 The Guelph Water Wagon offers eight self-serve stations each with a water fountain head and bottle fill tap.

 Advance promotion of the Water Wagon and tap water service is required using the “Bring, Fill, Drink” graphic on all promotional material, including online and in print.
 The “Bring, Fill, Drink” graphic should also appear on the event website’s landing (main) page.
 The City will provide graphic identities, usage guidelines and written consent to assist event organizers.
 Proof of “Bring, Fill, Drink” promotion will be requested.

 A special event must meet the following conditions for the inclusion of the Guelph Water Wagon:

 - Not-for-profit events only, open to the public.

 - No sale or distribution of bottled water by vendors or event organizers is permitted.

 - Event must occur May 1 through August 30.
 The event must be greater than two (2) hours in length.
 For any events occurring outside of these windows, applications will be considered on a case by case basis.

 - The Guelph Water Wagon must be situated in a prominent location with adequate room agreeable to City staff.
 Adjacent space is required for a Water Services outreach booth.